rabilrbl/chatgpt-bot/README.md

 3. Create a `.env` file and add the following environment variables:
     * `BOT_TOKEN`: Your Telegram Bot API token.
 You can get one by talking to [@BotFather](https://t.me/BotFather).
     * `SESSION_KEY`: `__Secure-next-auth.session-token` cookie value.
 You can get one from [ChatGPT](https://chat.openai.com/).
 After logging in, head to inspect tab > Applications > Cookie > select chat.openai.com.
+    * `AUTHORIZED_USERS`: A comma-separated list of Telegram usernames or user IDs that are authorized to use the bot.
+You can get your user ID by talking to [@userinfobot](https://t.me/userinfobot).
 4. Run the bot:
     * `python main.py` (if not using pipenv)
     * `pipenv run python main.py` (if using pipenv)